 When equipped with the correct glass, there is very little you cannot capture.
 Whether it’s a nuzzle between lioness and cub or powerful downstroke of an eagle’s wing, successfully capturing that moment is dependent on the lens you have in your hand and knowing how to use it.

-For more of our top wildlife photography gear recommendations, check out the Best Cameras for Wildlife Photography.
+For more of our top wildlife photography gear recommendations, check out the Best Nikon Lenses for Bird Photography.